IvanDimovSIT/text_prediction/README.md

-# A text prediction program.
+# A text prediction program
 Enter sample text in text.txt